BV-BRC/BV-BRC-Docs/docroot/tutorial/metagenomic_binning/metagenomic_binning.md

 # Metagenomic Binning Service

 The BV-BRC metagenomic binning service utilizes the BV-BRC database to furnish a large, diverse set of reference genomes.
-This is a service for supervised extraction and annotation of high-quality, near-complete genomes from reads or metagenomically-derived contigs.
-Reads are assembled using either MetaSPAdes1 or MEGAHIT2.
-Each set of binned contigs represents a draft genome that will be annotated by RASTtk3 for bacteria, or with VIGOR44,5 or  Mat_Peptide6 for viruses.
+This is a service for supervised extraction and annotation of high-quality, near-complete genomes from reads or metagenomically-derived contigs [1].
+Reads are assembled using either MetaSPAdes [2] or MEGAHIT [3].
+Each set of binned contigs represents a draft genome that will be annotated by RASTtk [4] for bacteria, or with VIGOR4 [5,6] or  Mat_Peptide [7] for viruses.
 A structured-language binning report is provided containing quality measurements and taxonomic information about the contig bins.
 The BV-BRC metagenome binning service emphasizes extraction of high-quality genomes for downstream analysis using other BV-BRC tools and services.

 ![Figure 1](./images/Picture1.png "Figure 1")